kellymclaughlin/yars/README.md

   domain name for the application.
 - *docroot* - Change docroot to point to the public directory of your project.
-- *request_pool_size* - This is the number of ruby workers that yeref will start and use to fulfill requests.
+- *request_pool_size* - This is the number of ruby workers that yars will start and use to fulfill requests.
 - *request_wait_threshold* - The amount of time in milliseconds that pending requests for a particular ruby instance will wait for it to finish its current processing task before being distributed to another member of the request pool.

 Copyright